 speaker

 Conference Call Operator

 Thank you.
-And we will take our next question from Broad Capuzzi with Piper Sandler.
+And we will take our next question from Brad Capuzzi with Piper Sandler.
 Please go ahead.

 speaker

 Thank you for taking my questions.
-Just kind of want to get high level thoughts on origination volume in ARCOM into 2025, obviously, industry origination volumes that have come down in recent months, given the backup in rates.
+Just kind of wanted to get high-level thoughts on origination volume in ARCOM into 2025?
+Obviously, industry origination volumes have come down in recent months, given the backup in rates.
 Just kind of want to get your thoughts there as we look into 2025.
 Thanks.

+speaker